 Albufeira is Algarve’s beach haven.
-This is our Albufeira 2 day tour and day 9 of our tour of the Algarve.
+This is our Albufeira 2 day tour and day 9 of our tour of the Algarve in Portugal.
 Stretching 30 km along the coastline, the city has more than a handful of beaches, some are wide open with long stretches of sand, while others are nestled between rocky cliffs waiting to be discovered.

 After another delicious breakfast at Quinta do Freixo, I left the mountains of Loulé behind and drove off towards the coastline of Albufeira.

 Before I headed down to the seashore, I decided to learn more about the city’s culture.
 I started by visiting Galeria Pintor Samora Barros, an art gallery set right in the middle of Albufeira’s Old Town.
 The gallery is named after the painter Samora Barros who was born in Albufeira.
 The building itself is impressive, with its bright white walls, large glass windows, also framed in white and a tiled façade stating “Central Elétrica”, a reminder of the building’s past life as a power station.

 After the gallery, I walked around the Old Town, passing through narrow cobbled streets dotted with shops, bars and restaurants suited for all tastes.

 I ended up near Albufeira’s main church, easily recognisable by its tall bell tower that still chimes on the hour.
 This neoclassical church was built in the 18th century, replacing the original church destroyed during the 1755 earthquake.
 Inside, the decoration is very modest, compared to other churches around the Algarve.
 The main altar is adorned with a beautiful painting by Samora Barros, that stands behind the statue of Nossa Senhora da Conceição (Our Lady of the Conception), the city’s patron saint.